Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 You can do everything with a view over a foreign table that you could do with a standard database view, including returning only a subset of the underlying table columns and adding a WHERE clause in the view to limit what rows are made available using the view.

-It's important to be able to look at just a portion of this vast amount of data at a given point in time, which is why data is stored by year and month.
-Redefine the foreign table so you can pre-filter data when reading it:
+You want to be able to look at a portion of the vast amount of data at any given point in time.
+This is why data is stored by year and month.
+In the next step, you will redefine the foreign table so you can pre-filter data when reading it.

 #### Step 4: Optimize the foreign table and view for efficient access.